Analyze database services (classic page)

 To view the database statements that were executed by the selected flow within the analysis time frame, select View database statements.
 This can be tremendously valuable because it helps you understand why a database contributes a certain amount of time.

-From the More > Analyze menu of one of the top dimensions, select
+For one of the top dimensions, select More (…) and then

-- Outliers to understand the spread of response times.
+- Select Outliers to understand the spread of response times.

 As you can see, Dynatrace database-statement analysis views provide powerful database usage-focused analysis.